Developmental Editing by Scott Norton: A Review

 Resources for developmental editing

-However, this book is not only for editors.
+This book is not only for editors.
 It emphasises how developmental editors need to understand broader publishing contexts as well as the author’s context of writing and motivation.
 Publishers typically release books on a market and aim to maximise sales.
 But profit maximisation is not the only publisher goal, and it is rarely the writer’s core motivation.
-The publishing case studies in Scott Norton’s book (e.g. the university press, the packager, the regional house, the self-publisher) all offer great insight into these contexts.
+The publishing case studies in Scott Norton’s book (e.g., the university press, the packager, the regional house, the self-publisher) all offer great insight into these contexts.
 These details will help writers understand the publishing landscape too.

-This book is split into ten chapters that each cover a different issue.
-The chapters are roughly chronological.
-They cover everything from looking at a book proposal to dealing with developmental formatting issues (e.g. how the pictures tell a story) in the nearly-complete text.
+They cover everything from looking at a book proposal to dealing with developmental formatting issues (e.g. how the pictures tell a story) in the nearly complete text.
 Each chapter has a different case study that it uses to walk you through a particular issue.
 The case studies are interesting and extremely diverse.
 If you are interested in the marketing end of publishing, you will also find a lot of interesting material covering the writing contexts that underpin different kinds of book projects.

 One wake-up call in the book is that friction can sometimes occur when developmental editors liaise with authors.
 In a couple of the case studies, the author outright rejected the editor’s suggestions or was even offended by them.
 Equally, the developmental editor did not always get everything right and the developmental process was sometimes tense.
-More positively, there were often Eureka moments when a ‘developmental’ insight would lead to a substantial reorganisation of the text, which is exciting.
+More positively, there were often Eureka moments when a developmental insight would lead to a substantial reorganisation of the text, which is exciting.

 Two kinds of developmental editing

-The second kind of developmental editing involves a more ‘hands on’ approach from the editor, working closely with the author on reorganising and rewriting the text.
-This kind of developmental editing can overlap with line-editing, and comes after the first phase.
-Chapters seven to ten cover issues that may arise in this phase.
+The second kind of developmental editing involves a more "hands on" approach from the editor, working closely with the author on reorganising and rewriting the text.
+My University of Chicago course tutor referred to this as "redlining."

 Let’s take a look at the chapter themes in turn…